-The purpose of this Ordinance is to authorize a class exemption to implement Job Order Contracting for asphalt repair and concrete work.
+Portland City Code, Section 5.34.830 allows City Council, acting as the Local Contract Review Board, to authorize a class exemption for certain types of projects from the competitive low bid requirement.
 In order to authorize a class exemption, City Council must approve findings that support the use of an alternative procurement and contracting delivery model for the projects covered under the class exemption.

-The projects covered under this exemption will be projects between \$5,000 and \$1,000,000 and for concrete work performed by PBOT in the public right-of-way; concrete flatwork performed by PBOT in the public right-of-way; and asphalt repair and maintenance work performed by PBOT in the public right-of-way.
+The projects covered under this exemption will be projects between \$5,000 and \$1,000,000 and for concrete work performed by PBOT in the public right-of-way; concrete flatwork performed by Portland Parks and Recreation not in the public right-of way; and asphalt paving, repair and maintenance work performed by both PBOT and Portland Parks and Recreation.